 Affiliations

 The C.A.
-Pound Human Identification Laboratory is an element of the William R. Maples Center for Forensic Medicine at the University of Florida.
+Pound Human Identification Laboratory is an element of the William R. Maples Center for Forensic Medicine at the University of Florida (opens in new tab).
 CAPHIL personnel actively collaborate with researchers at several institutions outside of UF, resulting in publications and applied work with other forensic anthropologists in a variety of settings.
 In addition, the CAPHIL’s longstanding multi-disciplinary partnerships with other forensic professionals, both at the University of Florida and elsewhere, have aided its growth and success.

 Student Volunteer Program